Ecommerce Inventory Management in 2022: Challenges, & Systems

 As a leader in online inventory forecasting and inventory control, Inventory Planner is equipped with automatic replenishment recommendations to simplify the reordering process.
 Using unified sales and inventory data, it can compute sales forecasts for thousands of products in just minutes.
 Inventory Planner also identifies trends and provides powerful reports showing what’s going on with your business, so you can invest your time and capital in the right places.

 Inventory Planner saves valuable time on purchasing by sending purchase orders straight to suppliers based on velocity, lead time and other sales metrics.
-It also keeps track of outstanding orders, expected arrival dates, and received inventory items.
+It also keeps track of outstanding orders, expected arrival dates (similarly to an arrival notice), and received inventory items.
 When it comes to optimizing your cash flow, you can view all of your sales trends and inventory needs in one place, making it easy to control what products need to be replenished at each warehouse, across every unique sales channel.

 If you’re a retail business in need of dropshipping automation and an integrated supplier network, you’ll likely benefit from incorporating Inventory Source into your daily operations.
 When using this software, you can automatically upload products, sync inventory items, and route orders with dropship suppliers to nearly any ecommerce channel.